lshpaner/lshpaner/content/projects/_index.md

 I. The World Happiness Report

-* [Examining the World Happiness Data](/projects/post/World_Happiness2) - a complete jupyter notebook from the Analyzing and Visualizing Data with Python course
+* [Examining the World Happiness Data](/projects/post/World_Happiness) - a complete jupyter notebook from the Analyzing and Visualizing Data with Python course <i class="fab fa-python" style="font-size:22px"></i>

 II.
 Optimizing a Stock Portfolio in R